pluginpal/strapi-webtools/packages/docs/docs/api/rest.md

 - `webtools.router.find`
 - For each enabled content type: `[content-type].find`

-See the complete [Permissions Guide](/permissions) for detailed instructions on all three permission levels.
+See the [API Permissions](/api-permissions) guide for detailed instructions on setting up permissions, including API tokens and content-type permissions.
 :::

 ## Router